When my husband’s drinking became too much for me, I took the advice of a friend and found an Al-Anon meeting.

 - Clean out your pantry, a closet, the fridge.
 Sometimes when we clean the clutter, it helps un-clutter our minds.

-- Practice self care: relax in a nice bubble bath, exercise, take hike, or get a massage.
+- Practice self care: relax, exercise, take hike, or get a massage.

 Start a list of healthy coping mechanisms to aid your recovery and keep adding to it.
 Your list will not only help you – but may help someone else.
 These practices are helpful whether your loved one has sought out treatment or is still in active addiction.